brikis98/yevgeniy-brikman-homepage/_posts/2011-08-02-in-case-you-missed-it-epic-2011.md

 The variety continued on day 2 with the [Killer Kage](http://games.crossfit.com/node/624542) workout.
-This combined front squats, riding a watt bike (another first for the games) and a 100 foot monkey bar course.
-You don't often get to see full grown men racing each other across monkey bars, but believe me, the ending of [this video](http://games.crossfit.com/finals/live/jumbotron/629369) will have you on the edge of your seat.
+This combined front squats, riding a watt bike (another first for the games) and a 100-foot monkey bar course.
+You don't often get to see full-grown men racing each other across monkey bars, but believe me, the ending of [this video](http://games.crossfit.com/finals/live/jumbotron/629369) will have you on the edge of your seat.